Ranat ek: History

-The earliest known description of ranat in Thailand Ranat ek was originally an instrument called Krap.
-A pair of krap was used to keep the rhythm in ensembles.
+The earliest known description of a ranat was in Thailand in 1826.
+The Ranat ek was originally an instrument called the Krap.
+A pair of krap were used to keep the rhythm in ensembles.
 Later, krap were put into a series.
 However, the tones when the bars were struck were out of tune.
-Then it was decided to make a series of krap on two tracks to support it.
-After the instrument makers gained some experience and knowledge, the krap were made in a series of sizes with a track to hold them together making the tone clearer.
+It was then decided to make a series of krap on two tracks to support it.
+After the instrument makers gained some experience and knowledge, the krap were made in a series of sizes with a track to hold them together, making the tone clearer.
 To make them into a series, a heavy string was threaded through holes made near the ends of the krap.
-The krap were placed near each other on this cord and the entire “keyboard” was hung on a supporting stand.
+The krap were placed near each other on this cord and the entire "keyboard" was hung on a supporting stand.
 Later on, the keyboard was improved using krap and beeswax with lead shavings attached underneath each krap to improve the tone.
-This whole instrument was called “ranat” and the krap which make up the keyboard are called “luk ranat”.
-The whole series of krap or the keyboard is called “pern”.
-At first the keys of ranat were made of two kinds of bamboo, Dendrocalamus Nees (Dendrocalamus Nees; Thai: ไผ่ตง; phai tong), and Indian Timber Bamboo (Bambusa tulda; Thai: ไผ่บง; phai bong).
-Later on, different types of hardwood were used, such as rosewood (Dalbergia oliveri; ไม้ชิงชัน; mai ching chan), Lakoochaand (Artocarpus lacucha; Thai: ไม้มะหาด; mai mahat) or Siamese Rosewood (Dalbergia cochinchinensis; Thai: ไม้พะยูง; mai pa yung).
-Normally Indian timber bamboo is preferred because of its tone.
+This whole instrument was called a ranat and the krap which make up the keyboard were called a luk ranat.
+The whole series of krap or the keyboard is called a pern.
+At first, the keys of ranat were made of two kinds of bamboo, Dendrocalamus Nees (Dendrocalamus Nees; ไผ่ตง) and Indian Timber Bamboo (Bambusa tulda; ไผ่บง).
+Later on, different types of hardwood were used, such as rosewood (Dalbergia oliveri; ไม้ชิงชัน), Lakoochaand (Artocarpus lacucha; ไม้มะหาด) or Siamese Rosewood (Dalbergia cochinchinensis; ไม้พะยูง).
+Normally, Indian Timber Bamboo is preferred because of its tone.
 The support of the keyboard is shaped like a Thai riverboat, curving at each end.

 The first Thai instrument ensembles only used one ranat, and this had fewer keys than the ranat nowadays.
 More and more keys were added until the ranat became too large for one stand to hold.
 So a second ranat with lower toned keys was created.
 This was called ranat thum, with the original ranat with the higher-toned keys being called ranat ek.